komsit37/wl/README.md

 % wl — Render a watchlist

-`wl` renders stock watchlists from YAML files.
+A small CLI tool to render stock watchlists from YAML files.
 It fetches quotes and fundamentals from Yahoo Finance (via `github.com/komsit37/yf-go`) and prints a compact table or JSON.

 ![Screenshot](refs/screenshot.png)